Lift:Lab17, 1-3 March 2017

 As you may know, the Lift:Lab was an experiment for Lift, scaling up a format that was initially prototyped in Hong Kong, then tested at Lift16.
 Our goal is to create the right format to offer the best possible experience and create value for our fellow Lifters!

-Since we take nothing for granted and are playful, we have spent the last few weeks talking to many of you to understand your experience, collect your feedback and recommendations in order to improve and build an even better event.
+Since we take nothing for granted and are playful, we have spent the last few weeks talking to many of you to understand your experience, collect your feedback and recommendations in order to improve and build new formats.

 Stay tuned and follow us on social media, not to miss any new information!